outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 	   - problem: Mis-matched output layer and loss function (→ wrong probability interpretation, bad stability): Cost function and output representation choice should match the task
 		  - For classification tasks: model p(y∣x;θ) in output layer; using maximum likelihood often leads to using cross-entropy loss
 		  - For regression or real-valued outputs: choose a loss appropriate to the output distribution (e.g. mean squared error if modeling Gaussian noise) or more general distributions if needed
-		  - problem: Poorly chosen output layer & cost function
 		  - Practitioners often use MSE for everything, including classification, or they use a sigmoid output but treat the result as unnormalized scores
 		  - symptoms: Classification accuracy capped at ~70% even when the model should do better, Probabilities don’t sum to 1, Training unstable or incredibly slow; Slow or unstable training.
 Miscalibrated probabilities.
 Outputs incapable of representing the target distribution
 		  - fix: Always design output + loss based on the statistical model of the problem.
-For multi-class classification → Softmax + cross-entropy, Binary classification → Sigmoid + binary cross-entropy, Regression → Linear output + MSE (or appropriate likelihood)
 			- The output layer must match the probability model of the task.
 If mismatched, optimization behaves poorly or model cannot represent the right distribution
 			- Examples:
 				Task							Correct Output Layer  	Typical Cost
 				Multi-class classification  	Softmax			   		Cross-entropy
-			  Binary classification	   		Sigmoid			   		Log-loss
+				Binary classification	   		Sigmoid			   		Log-loss/binary cross-entropy
-			  Real-valued regression	  	Linear					MSE or Gaussian NLL
+				Real-valued regression	  		Linear					MSE (or appropriate likelihood) or Gaussian NLL

 	   - Be pragmatic with activation choice — no “one-size-fits-all”, but start simple
 		  - While many activation functions exist (sigmoid, tanh, “maxout”, etc.), there is no theoretically optimal choice that works everywhere
 		  - Because of that uncertainty, defaulting to a simple, well-behaved activation like ReLU is often a good starting point.
 If that fails (or shows poor performance), you can experiment with alternatives
-		  - problem: Choosing sigmoids/tanh without accounting for saturation (→ slow or impossible training)
+		  - problem: Choosing sigmoids/tanh without accounting for saturation (the activation functions of neurons reach their maximum or minimum values, causing gradients to approach zero), leading to slow or impossible training
-			- The classic ML literature used sigmoids everywhere, but sigmoids saturate → gradients ≈ 0 when |input| is large
+			- The classic ML literature used sigmoids everywhere, but sigmoids saturate leading to gradients ≈ 0 when |input| is large
 			- symptoms: Very slow convergence, Gradients close to zero, Hidden units “dead.”
 			- fix: Prefer ReLU variants for most modern tasks (unless domain-specific reason otherwise), Use batch normalization if sigmoids/tanh are required
 		  - problem: Using linear activations (or saturating sigmoids) in hidden layers